 Throughout his career, David Amaro has been one of the most skilled and versatile guitarists on the music scene.
-Whether featured in Jazz, Fusion, Rock, Brazilian, World Music or Afro Cuban settings, David has been equally talented as a soloist and as an accompanist on a variety of electric and acoustic guitars.
+Whether featured in Jazz, Fusion, Rock and Brazilian settings, David has been equally talented as a soloist and as an accompanist on a variety of electric and acoustic guitars.

 David, who was the first guitarist to blend Jazz, Rock and Brazilian music in his sound and style, plays acoustic, electric, twelve-string and cavaquinho guitars.
 Fortunately he has been documented on many recordings throughout the years.